PapaChop83/EVEProfileSync/README.md

 - This is a Windows-only app.
 - Character names can be resolved from public ESI, but account IDs remain local-only and should be labeled manually.
-- The screenshot in this README uses made-up account names, account IDs, character names, and character IDs for public sharing.